Civil Defence Emergency Management

 Warning sirens and evacuation points

-Emergency Mobile Alert – These alerts are messages about emergencies sent by authorized agencies (CDEM, Police, Fire etc) to capable mobile phones.
+Emergency Mobile Alert – These alerts are messages about emergencies sent by authorised agencies (CDEM, Police, Fire etc) to capable mobile phones.
 The alerts are designed to keep people safe and are broadcast to all capable phones from targeted cell towers.
 The alerts can be targeted to areas affected by serious hazards and will only be sent when there is a serious threat to life, health or property and occasionally for test purposes.

 Red Cross Hazards app - Download the app to get emergency alerts, including weather warnings and pre-loaded guides in case you lose mobile coverage .
 You can also send I AM SAFE messages for friends and family, monitor up to five locations (such as the home, bach and kids at uni) and view step-by-step guides to assembling emergency survival items, making a getaway kit and creating a household emergency plan.